-1. Upon the Council's approval of a Plan of Work, the Secretary-General shall prepare an Exploitation Contract between the Authority and the applicant in the form prescribed in Annex IX to these Regulations.

-2. The Exploitation Contract shall be signed on behalf of the Authority by the Secretary-General or duly authorized representative.
+- 1. [After the] [Upon the] Council's approval of a Plan of Work, [and upon Council's request], the Secretary-General shall prepare an Exploitation Contract between the Authority and the applicant in the form prescribed in Annex IX to these Regulations. - 2.
+The Exploitation Contract shall be signed on behalf of the Authority by the Secretary-General or duly authorized representative.
 The Designated Representative or the authority designated under Regulation 5 (2) shall sign the Exploitation Contract on behalf of the applicant.
-The Secretary-General shall notify all members of the Authority in writing of the conclusion of each Exploitation Contract.

-3. The Exploitation Contract and its schedules is a public document, and shall be published [without undue delay] [within 7 Days] in the Seabed Mining Register, except for Confidential Information, which shall be redacted.
+The Secretary-General shall notify all members of the Authority in writing of the conclusion of each Exploitation Contract. - 3.
+The Exploitation Contract and its schedules is a public document, and shall be published [by the Secretariat] [without undue delay] within 7 Days in the Seabed Mining Register, except for Confidential Information, which shall be redacted.